ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   - Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder.

-  - Run the command below to start the application
+  - Run the command below to start the application:
     ```
     ./mvnw clean spring-boot:run --projects store-api -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
     ```